miayam/miayam.github.io/_posts/2017-06-29-module-manager.md

-After rereading the last chapter of Scope & Closure of YDKJS (You Don't Know JavaScript) book series, I impose myself to explain this interesting code with my own words.
+After rereading the last chapter of Scope & Closure of YDKJS (You Don't Know JavaScript) book series, I impose myself to explain this interesting code in my own words.

 {% highlight js %}
   var MyModules = (function Manager() {